 Someone who has been told so many times that they are skinny and weak is unlikely to perceive himself as a successful athlete.

 Still, if an individual really wants a change then their subconscious will need some reasoning before a new idea is accepted into their belief system.

-Hypnotherapy for confidence and self-esteem is an excellent tool for restoring confidence and achieving rapid and long-lasting changes as it facilitates the absorption and adoption of information for a specified purpose agreed between a client and a health professional.
+Hypnotherapy is an excellent tool for restoring confidence as it facilitates the absorption and adoption of information for a specified purpose agreed between a client and a health professional.

 As the client’s intent to make a change is clear, critical thinking is bypassed during hypnosis and selective thinking can be developed.
 This is how our programmes are created, both good and bad.